E-xyza/zigler/guides/1-nifs.md

 end
 ```

-The following list-like datatypes are allowed for parameters:
+The following array-like datatypes are allowed for parameters:
 - arrays `[3]T` (for example).
 Note the length is compile-time known.
 - slices `[]T`
 - pointers to arrays `*[3]T` (for example).